Gerald C. Kelleher: World War II

 In November 1942, First Lieutenant Gerald C. Kelleher served in the 26th Infantry Regiment, 1st Infantry Division (United States)(the Big Red One), and participated in the U.S. landing in North Africa.
-He served as a Platoon Leader, later being promoted to captain and Company Commander, and then, as a Major, to Battalion Executive Officer (XO).
-He was later given a battlefield promotion to Lieutenant Colonel.
+He served as a platoon leader, later being promoted to captain and company commander, and then, as a major, to battalion executive officer (XO).
+He was later given a battlefield promotion to lieutenant colonel.
 He was twice captured by Rommel's Afrika Corps and escaped both times.
-In 1944–45, he served in Europe as Commander of a Battalion, and then a Regiment, of the 104th Infantry Division (United States) (the Timberwolves).
+In 1944–45, he served in Europe as commander of a battalion, and then a regiment, of the 104th Infantry Division (United States) (the Timberwolves).

-On November 10, 1942, then-Major Gerald C. Kelleher was Commanding Officer, 1st Battalion, 26th Infantry Regiment, 1st Infantry Division, in action at Djebel Murdjadjo, Algeria.
-During the Oran offensive, he personally led elements of the Battalion in a successful assault under heavy enemy fire, earning him the Silver Star Medal.
+On November 10, 1942, then-major Gerald C. Kelleher was commanding officer, 1st Battalion, 26th Infantry Regiment, 1st Infantry Division, in action at Djebel Murdjadjo, Algeria.
+During the Oran offensive, he personally led elements of the battalion in a successful assault under heavy enemy fire, earning him the Silver Star Medal.

-On March 28, 1943, then-Lieutenant Colonel Kelleher skillfully led his Battalion across unfamiliar enemy terrain, seizing and holding its objective despite heavy odds, which earned him another Silver Star Medal.
+On March 28, 1943, then-lieutenant colonel Kelleher skillfully led his battalion across unfamiliar enemy terrain, seizing and holding its objective despite heavy odds, which earned him another Silver Star Medal.

 On April 27, 1943, in the vicinity of Beja, Tunisia, Kelleher reorganized a company under heavy enemy fire, enabling it to repel the enemy, earning him a second Silver Star Medal.

 On October 29, 1944, Kelleher, while commanding the 3rd Battalion, 415th Infantry Regiment, 104th Infantry Division, in Holland, displayed extraordinary heroism and leadership, earning him the Distinguished Service Cross.

 Colonel Kelleher headed a U.S. security detail that guarded prisoners at the Nuremberg Trials.

 Korean War

-On April 24–25, 1951, Colonel Kelleher was Commanding Officer of the 35th Infantry Regiment, 25th Infantry Division, in Korea.
+On April 24–25, 1951, Colonel Kelleher was commanding officer of the 35th Infantry Regiment, 25th Infantry Division, in Korea.
 His aggressive leadership and bravery during a numerically superior enemy attack led to a successful withdrawal with minimal losses, earning him a second Distinguished Service Cross.

 Post-war assignments

-In February 1956, Kelleher was promoted to Brigadier General and served as Chief, Army Section Military Assistance Advisory Group, Japan, and later as Deputy Division Commander of the 101st Airborne Division (Screaming Eagles).
-He was assigned as Deputy Commanding General of Fort Leonard Wood, Missouri, in December 1957.
+In February 1956, Kelleher was promoted to brigadier general and served as chief, Army Section Military Assistance Advisory Group, Japan, and later as deputy division commander of the 101st Airborne Division (Screaming Eagles).
+He was assigned as deputy commanding general of Fort Leonard Wood, Missouri, in December 1957.

-In 1981, General Kelleher was hosted by Governor Hugh Carey at the Governors Mansion in Albany, New York.
-The event was held so that the Governor could pay off a bet that the General and he made in France in March 1945.
+In 1981, General Kelleher was hosted by Governor Hugh Carey at the governor's mansion in Albany, New York.
+The event was held so that the governor could pay off a bet that the general and he made in France in March 1945.
 A case of beer to the first to reach occupied Cologne.
-The Governor praised his one-time superior as the finest soldier I have ever met in the uniform of the US Army.
+The governor praised his one-time superior as the finest soldier I have ever met in the uniform of the US Army.